 § 17-15-30(D) provides that a court hearing these matters has contempt powers to enforce these provisions.

-When considering the release of a person on bond who is charged with a violent offense as defined in § 16-1-60, and the victim of the offense is a household member as defined in § 16-25-10, and the person: (1) is subject to the terms of a valid Order of Protection or Restraining Order of this State or another state; or (2) has a previous conviction involving the violation of a valid Order of Protection or Restraining Order of this State or another state, § 16-25-120 states that the court may consider the following factors for release of that person on bond: (1) whether the person has a history of criminal domestic violence or a history of other violent offenses; (2) the mental health of the person; (3) whether the person has a history of violating Orders of a court or other governmental agency; and (4) whether the person poses a potential threat to another person.
+When considering the release of a person on bond who is charged with a violent offense as defined in § 16-1-60, and the victim of the offense is a household member as defined in § 16-25-10, and the person: (1) is subject to the terms of a valid Order of Protection or Restraining Order of this State or another state; or (2) has a previous conviction involving the violation of a valid Order of Protection or Restraining Order of this State or another state, § 16-25-120 states that the court may consider the following factors for release of that person on bond: (1) whether the person has a history of domestic violence or a history of other violent offenses; (2) the mental health of the person; (3) whether the person has a history of violating Orders of a court or other governmental agency; and (4) whether the person poses a potential threat to another person.
 Additionally, when considering release of a person on bond under this section, the court must consider whether to issue a Restraining Order or Order of Protection against the person, using the criteria described above.
 If the court determines that such an Order is appropriate, it should issue the Order or forward the matter to the appropriate court.

 In the cases of bonding individuals charged with harassment or stalking, a magistrate or municipal judge may order a defendant to undergo a mental health evaluation, performed by the mental health department, to determine if the defendant needs mental health treatment or counseling as a condition of bond.
 The evaluation must be scheduled within ten days of the Order of issuance.
 Upon completion of the evaluation, the examiner must report his findings, within forty-eight hours, to the local solicitor's office or summary court judge, for consideration by the bonding judge.

-Under §17-15-10, any person charged with a non-capital crime must be released pending trial on his own recognizance without surety, unless the judge determines that such release (1) would not reasonably assure the appearance of the accused at trial, or (2) would result in an unreasonable danger to the community.
+Under § 17-15-10, any person charged with a non-capital crime must be released pending trial on his own recognizance without surety, unless the judge determines that such release (1) would not reasonably assure the appearance of the accused at trial, or (2) would result in an unreasonable danger to the community or an individual.
 "Release on his own recognizance" means that the accused does not have to have sureties, but must be released if he signs an unsecured bond in the amount specified by the magistrate.
 The accused does not have to be actually worth the amount which the judge sets in cash or property, nor does he have to get a surety who is worth that amount in order to obtain his release.
 The amount set in the recognizance is simply an acknowledgment of an indebtedness to the state in the amount specified, which becomes absolute if the accused fails to comply with the conditions imposed.

 (a) require the execution of a bond with good and sufficient sureties;